killallskywalker/killallskywalker/README.md

 ### <div align="center">I'm Firdaus , a full-time developer 👨‍💻 working since 2017 .
 Im on my journey to restart my career ! 🚶</div>

 - 🔭 I’m currently rebuild a job platform & maintaining some project .
+Mostly working on backend part , front end for self-satisfication to see something beautiful 😍😍😍

 - 🌱 I’m currently exploring serverless 💫 .
 Passion in cloud , been playing with gcp , ibm , aws & alibaba 🚀.
-Currently learning GRPC 🧠
+Currently learning GRPC 🧠  .

 - 💻 Im playing around with PHP and Node JS .
 Responsible for maintaining and deploying application to cloud  ☁️ .